jforge/iac-samples/README.md

 ### More on IaC

-A (non-curated) list of classic Infrastructure as Code tools and discussion about IaC can be found here: https://www.thorntech.com/2018/04/15-infrastructure-as-code-tools/.
+A (non-curated) list of classic Infrastructure as Code tools and discussion about IaC can be found in a [Thorntech article](https://www.thorntech.com/2018/04/15-infrastructure-as-code-tools/).

-Another approach and alternative platform is [Cloudfoundry](https://www.cloudfoundry.org/) ([Node.js Sample](https://github.com/cloudfoundry-samples/cf-sample-app-nodejs):
+Another approach and alternative platform is [Cloudfoundry](https://www.cloudfoundry.org/) ([Node.js Sample](https://github.com/cloudfoundry-samples/cf-sample-app-nodejs)):

 > Cloud Foundry is an open source, multi-cloud application platform as a service governed by the Cloud Foundry Foundation.

 Also see [More cloud tools and helpers](https://github.com/cloudtools).